-Kentucky was one of four states that were slaves states but did not declare secession from the Union during the U.S. Civil War.
+Kentucky was one of four states that were slave states but did not declare secession from the Union during the U.S. Civil War.
 They are known as "border states."
+Kentucky began the U.S. Civil War as officially neutral.
 This public radio story describes Kentucky’s experience as a neutral border state.
 In the story you hear from descendants of a family whose ancestors fought on both sides of the Civil War, a common experience in border states.

 Story Length: 1:52

 Socrative users can import these questions using the following code: SOC-1234

 Fact, Question, Response

 In the early 20th century Americans streamed to the middle of the country because of the Homestead Acts.
 These were federal laws that gave people ownership of the land for free.
 In this audio story you will hear from people who grew up on homesteads in Montana in the early 20th century.
 Both families were fairly isolated and self-sufficient, working hard to make a living off the land, but their affection for that lifestyle is still strong.

 The abolition of slavery in the United States didn’t happen all at once.
 Vermont was the first state to abolish slavery, in 1777, and most Northern States followed suit.
 This meant that enslaved people that escaped could come North and rebuild their lives as free men and women.
 From the Underground Railroad, to even mailing yourself in a box, enslaved people found ways to escape their circumstances and come North.
 The 1850 Fugitive Slave Act changed all that.
 Why was this Act approved and what was its result?
 Listen to learn more about escaping slavery and the Fugitive Slave Act of 1850.